 Can Get $ for Medical Bills & Lost Wages Without Meeting the Tort Threshold

-Do You Need a Threshold Injury for Uber Accidents Before July 1, 2017?
+Do You Need a Threshold Injury for Uber Accidents?

 If another driver’s negligence caused the crash, an Uber driver doesn’t need a threshold injury if the Uber was engaged in a ride.
-This is because the Uber driver isn’t entitled to PIP.
+This is because the Uber driver is not entitled to PIP.
 Thus, the Uber driver doesn’t get the tort threshold defense.

 As an example, I settled a injury claim for $260,000 for an Uber driver was in an accident in Miami, Florida.
 At the time of the crash, he had a passenger.
 Thus, he wasn’t entitled to PIP through Uber’s insurer, Progressive.

 The Uber driver didn’t have PIP insurance since he didn’t own a car.
 We didn’t need a threshold injury against the at fault driver.